andrius-siup/cherry-on-the-cake/README.md

   - Keep Shopping button - redirecting the user into the products page and save all products into the shopping bag page.
 The user can simply back into the shopping bag clicked the bag icon in the navbar.
   - Secure Checkout button - redirecting the user into the checkout page.

-### Checkout app features
+### Checkout page features

-- Checkout app features are a form and stripe payment details.
+- The Checkout page features are a form and stripe payment details.
 The page is divided into two sections, user delivery form and order summary.
 There is also an input payment field and buttons to complete the order.
 Also, generate unique order number max 32 characters long, that will be displayed in the order history.
 A confirmation email s sent to the user.
   - Form
     - Full Name - the input field with a max of 50 characters long.
     - Email Address - the input field with a max of 254 characters long.